 Your content must be relevant, so don’t write for the sake of it.
 For example, if you sell furniture, write about the furniture industry — regular posts describing your overseas trips won’t achieve anything.

 It wasn’t so long ago that you could search a term and find articles that were completely irrelevant.
 This doesn’t happen so much anymore.
-You see, search engines are taking steps to ensure that their users find good-quality content online — their own survival depends on it.
+You see, search engines are continually evolving to ensure that users find good-quality content online — their own survival depends on it.

 Put your bait on thick

 Be generous.
 Word count is another factor search engines consider when assessing your website’s authority, so the more words the better.
-As a rule, my blogs contain at least 500 words.
-A reasonable word count is not only an indication of quality, but also enables you to include more key words that your prospects use when searching for your goods or services.
+As a rule, my blog posts contain at least 400 words.
+A reasonable word count is not only an indication of quality but also enables you to include more key words that your prospects use when searching for your goods or services.
 Be careful, though: a short blog is better than a long one that is padded out with waffle.

-Why fish in one pond when you can cast your line in many?
+Why fish in one pond when you can fish in many?